kammitama5/kammitama5.github.io/_posts/2017-6-30-Friday-June-30th.md

 ## Things to do

-- Finish Udacity Week Two (Saturday/ Sunday/ Tuesday) (due on July 14th)
+- Finish Udacity Week Two (Sunday/ Monday/ Tuesday ) (due on July 14th)

 ## Interested in learning more about

 - [Herbrand's Theorem](http://mathworld.wolfram.com/HerbrandsTheorem.html)

+## And...
+- I'm going on a sailing trip to see Fireworks for July 4th!!
+  Yessss!! :) 'Murica!